Catgill Farm - glamping diversification turned retired farmer's life around

 “We hoped people would love it here as much as we do” said Oliver, it turns out they do and the campsite has grown enormously in popularity over the past 5 years.
 It’s an amazing place for families there is so much to do; Bolton Abbey is only 1Km away and Hesketh Farm Park is literally over the road.

 The site is also close to the Dalesway footpath and there are numerous cycle routes including the famous Tour de France and Tour de Yorkshire routes.
 Each year we have added new features to the site, we started with a high quality amenity block and a field.
 Ken would welcome guests into his living room to check in.

 Now we have a reception/office area with a small shop and a coffee shop.
-This year we have added 5 new Glamping units, 3 beautiful timber pods equipped with everything you need for a relaxing, back to nature holiday and 2 luxurious, cosy bell tents for the ultimate under canvas experience.
+This year we have added five new glamping units, three beautiful timber pods equipped with everything you need for a relaxing, back to nature holiday and two luxurious, cosy bell tents for the ultimate under canvas experience.
 Each unit has its own private patio with hot tub, comfy chairs and fire pit with built in pizza oven.
-Our Glamping Hideaway has been so popular that we are planning to add another 3 pods later in the year.
-We now have a team of 6 amazing staff to help us with the day to day running of the site.
+Our Glamping Hideaway has been so popular that we are planning to add another three pods later in the year.
+We now have a team of six amazing staff to help us with the day to day running of the site.

 There are in excess of half a million visitors to Bolton Abbey each year and the Campsite and Glamping provide much needed overnight accommodation in the area.

 Diversification of our farm has provided apicturesque and natural venue for people to spend quality time in the Yorkshire Dales.
 In addition it is bringing more visitors to the area and extending the tourist season as the timber pods have electricity and heating so provide year round accommodation.
 This in turn delivers much needed help to local businesses,supporting the rural economy and adding to the vibrancy of the local area.